 - Developing iterative design ideas to produce a product which specifically meets the needs of a chosen client.

 GCSE Design Technology

-In Year 10 and 11 pupils have the opportunity to study towards a GCSE in Design Technology (completed in 1 year).
-The course involves pupils developing their knowledge of materials, processes and components, and demonstrating precision and expertise in their making work.
+At KS4 we offer the Eduqas GCSE Design & Technology course which pupils complete in one year.
+This qualification involves pupils developing their knowledge of materials, processes, concepts and components; and demonstrating research, design, making and evaluation skills.
 The course is delivered in a very practical and hands-on way and allows pupils to learn through doing.
-Pupils are required to complete a Non-Exam Assessment task which includes creating a portfolio of research and design work which leads to the development and making of a final prototype product.
-Pupils must select from the 3 ‘Contextual Challenges’ given and develop an exciting solution to a real-life client.
+Pupils are required to complete a Non-Exam Assessment task which includes creating a portfolio of research and iterative design work, leading to the development and making of a final prototype product.
+Pupils must select from the three unique ‘Contextual Challenges’ given each year and must develop an exciting solution for a real-life client.